 An example where this may be the most useful is with an overabundance of work orders, which can significantly increase your maintenance effort.
 Does your monthly PM require a 1-hour procedure to lubricate a production line roller unit?
 How about an actuator valve on a product filler or maybe an essential lift arm on a packaging conveyor?
 Does your annual procedure require the total replacement of these vital parts?
 If so, you risk spending an hour of unnecessary time lubricating a component that is scheduled to be replaced a week later.

-This is actually a common problem that many organizations do not even realize they have.
+This is a common problem that many organizations do not realize.
 By utilizing a nested PM functionality, users will be required to include all activities and tasks, with monthly tasks being included in every annual PM.

 This helps determine which tasks are released to the work order based on the schedule.
 When the monthly PM is due, the nested PM only releases the monthly tasks.
 Likewise, when the annual PM is due, the nested PM will release both the monthly and annual tasks.